thomasperi/mojl/docs/api.md

 Builds a CSS file based on the stylesheets for all the modules in use.

-By default, it concatenates all the `.css` files into one file named `styles.css`, located in the `dist` subdirectory inside the project's base directory.
+By default, it concatenates all the `.css` files into one file named `site.css`, located in the `dist` subdirectory inside the project's base directory.

 The following options can potentially change the default behavior: